Campbell Soup : Our Response to COVID-19 | MarketScreener

 Helping the communities we call home

-We have contributed approximately $3.5 million in cash and food to organizations in our hometowns.
-Through this commitment, we can provide direct financial support to local food banks, pantries, or community organizations in 33 Campbell hometowns across the country.
+We have contributed approximately $4 million in cash and food to organizations in our hometowns.
+Through this commitment, we can provide direct financial support to local food banks, pantries, or community organizations in our hometowns across North America.
 We began distributing funds and/or food to organizations in March.

 To help get food to communities in hard-to-reach locations, our Camden neighbors, NFI Industries, volunteered to transport product donations.